funilrys/PyFunceble/docs/code.rst

 Travis CI problematic
 ^^^^^^^^^^^^^^^^^^^^^

-How can we bypass the default Travis CI timeout of 45 minutes ?
+How can we bypass the default Travis CI timeout of 45 minutes?

 Documentation
 ^^^^^^^^^^^^^